benjaminaaron/company-knowledge-graph-prototype/app-screenshots/list.md

 See the [readme](../README.md) for more context.

-Redacted screenshots from the app as it was live internally at DigitalService for a while - to show the different aspects that were considered at the time.
+Redacted screenshots from the app as it was live for a while - to show the different aspects that were considered at the time.

 ![](Templates.png)